adeason/openafs/doc/process/01-contributor-guide.md

 The AFS distributed file system was implemented by CMU researchers between 1986 and 1989, resulting in the AFS3 protocol, which gained adoption among academic institutions.
 In 1989, Transarc Corporation commercialized the AFS implementation.
-The Trasarc Corporation was acquired by IBM in the 1990s and AFS development and support was continued by IBM Pittsburgh Labs.
+The Transarc Corporation was acquired by IBM in the 1990s and AFS development and support was continued by IBM Pittsburgh Labs.
 During this period, the commercial AFS implementation was deployed at research, government, and commercial organizations.

 In 2000, IBM released a version of the AFS code base under the IBM Public License, naming it **OpenAFS**.
-A set of volunteers and AFS enthusiasts based at CMU imported the code into a CVS repository hosted by CMU in Pittburgh.
+A set of volunteers and AFS enthusiasts based at CMU imported the code into a CVS repository hosted by CMU in Pittsburgh.
 The project maintainers migrated the source code repository from CVS to Git in 2008, adopting the Gerrit code review system for reviewing code contributions – a system still in use today.